 Besides this the vast property has flower patches all around, from roses in every possible hue to lilies to Gladys flowers and Azaleas, it has it all.
 Seasonally you may be greeted with cherry blossoms in the perfect shade of pink.

-The atmosphere around Christmas and New Year’s Eve is almost carnival-like and is one of the best times to visit Deolo if you are one for some hustle bustle.
-The last few years has seen become a hub for adventure sports enthusiasts as paragliding from the Deolo hills has become one of the must-do activities for tourist and die-hard adventure sports lovers.
+The atmosphere around Christmas and New Year’s Eve is almost carnival-like and is one of the best times to visit Deolo if you are one for some hustle-bustle.
+The last few years have seen become a hub for adventure sports enthusiasts as paragliding from the Deolo hills has become one of the must-do activities for tourist and die-hard adventure sports lovers.
 This activity has found a lot of love and encouragement from the public and seems like it is here to stay.

 Deolo Hill encompasses everything that you want on a peaceful holiday.
 It embodies what a perfect getaway should, therefore, be on the bucket list of wanderlusts the world over.